danbonfil/rdi-endbias-shinny-app/README.md

-# 📊 RDI Growth & Electoral Accountability — Shiny Dashboard
+# 📊 RDI Growth & Electoral Accountability

-Interactive macroeconomic analytics dashboard built in **R Shiny** using the Federal Reserve Economic Data (FRED API).
-This project was developed to support and extend a **PhD working paper on economic voting and executive accountability**.
+Interactive macroeconomic dashboard built in **R Shiny** using the Federal Reserve Economic Data (FRED API).
+This project was developed to support and extend a **PhD working paper on economic voting and democratic accountability**.

-The dashboard reconstructs U.S. real disposable personal income (RDI) growth dynamics across presidential terms and **challenges the findings of Healy & Lenz (2014)** by explicitly visualizing cumulative versus yearly economic framing.
+The dashboard reconstructs U.S. real disposable personal income (RDI) growth dynamics across presidential terms and **challenges the findings of Healy & Lenz (2014)** by explicitly visualizing incumbents with cumulative versus yearly economic framing.

 🔗 **Live App:** https://danbo.shinyapps.io/info_vote/